-Who invented baseball and what exactly is it?
-Well, Baseball is a game played between two teams comprising of nine players that compete against one another on a diamond-shaped ground with four white foundations.
+Who invented baseball, and what exactly is it?
+Well, Baseball is a game played between two teams comprising nine players that compete against one another on a diamond-shaped ground with four white foundations.
 When three representatives of the batting team are “called out,” the teams change positions as batsmen for the offense and position players for the defense.

-The history of Baseball
+The history of baseball

-Who Was Abner Doubleday?
+Who was Abner Doubleday?

-Games from which Baseball was invented?
+Games from which baseball was invented?

 What two games was baseball invented from?
 Well, here is the answer to this question.
 For even more than a decade, the beginnings of baseball have become the center of debate and disagreement.
 Baseball, as well as many other conventional bat and ball and sprinting games such as stoolball, cricket, and rookies, emerged from traditional old exercises in ancient Britain and Continental Europe, which includes Italy, France, and Germany.

 Baseball speedily drew the attention of bettors, who had seen this as just another way to get rich.
-Following that, the 1919 World Series affair, in which eight Chicago White Sox participants plotted to blow the series to get money, were to be resolved.
+Following that, the 1919 World Series affair, in which eight Chicago White Sox participants plotted to blow the series to get money, was to be resolved.